Targeted Investments Program Overview

-Contigent upon successfull completion of Core Components and Milestones for Ambulatory Care and Hospital Projects
+Contingent upon successful completion of Core Components and Milestones for Ambulatory and Hospital Projects

-As mentioned, for Years 2 and 3 payment of the incentive dollars will be distributed based on primary care, mental health and hospital providers completing required Core Components within their chosen area of concentration for one of the two TI Program projects: 1. an ambulatory care project and 2. a hospital project.
+Primary care, behavioral health and hospital providers completing required Core Components within their chosen area of concentration for one of the two TI Program projects: 1.
+Ambulatory Project and 2.
+Hospital Project.

-Ambulatory Care Project: The ambulatory care project incentive dollars will be based on demonstrated performance for three focused populations: (i) adults with behavioral health needs, (ii) children and youth with behavioral health needs, including children and youth engaged in the child welfare system with Autism Spectrum Disorder; and (iii) adults who have transitioned from a criminal justice facility.
+Ambulatory Project: The Ambulatory Project incentive dollars will be based on demonstrated performance for three focused populations: (i) adults with Behavioral Health needs, (ii) children and youth with Behavioral Health needs, including children and youth engaged in the child welfare system with Autism Spectrum Disorder (ASD); and (iii) adults who have transitioned from a criminal justice facility.

-Within the ambulatory care project, there are five areas of concentration, each of which contain Core Components that describe an action that help to further integrated primary care and behavioral health.
-The five areas of concentration are:
+Within the Ambulatory Project, there are five Areas of Concentration, each of which contains Core Components that describe an action that help to further integrated primary care and behavioral health.
+The five Areas of Concentration are:

 - Ambulatory Project for Primary Care Providers Treating Adults with Behavioral Health Needs

-- Ambulatory Project for Mental Health Providers Treating Adults with Behavioral Health Needs
+- Ambulatory Project for Behavioral Health Providers Treating Adults with Behavioral Health Needs

 - Ambulatory Project for Pediatric Primary Care Providers Treating Children/Youth with Behavioral Health Needs

-- Ambulatory Project for Mental Health Providers Treating Children/Youth with Behavioral Health Needs
+- Ambulatory Project for Behavioral Health Providers Treating Children/Youth with Behavioral Health Needs

 - Ambulatory Project for Providers Serving Individuals Transitioning from the Justice System